-A Value study is just the opposite, as it assists you in planning your painting from a more realistic point of view, and it is entirely dependent on all of the subject matter.
+A value study is simply the opposite of Notan, as it assists you in planning your painting from a more realistic point of view and is entirely dependent on the subject matter.
 Therefore, all color values in this type of study need to be completely accurate to all the actual values that can be seen in your painting.

-So, a Notan study assists you in planning your painting from an abstract or theoretical design perspective, while the Value study assists you in planning your painting from a more realistic point of view.
+Essentially, a Notan study assists you in planning your painting from an abstract or theoretical design perspective, while the value study assists you in planning your painting from a more realistic point of view.

 A Notan Study

-A Notan study is there to assist you in planning your painting using an abstract design viewpoint, which is independent of any subject matter.
+A Notan study is there to assist you in planning your painting using an abstract design viewpoint, which is independent of any subject.
 This means that the values in the Notan study are not representative of any actual color values that you can see in your painting.

 How to Produce a Notan Study

-The object or idea of a Notan study for your art piece is not about your skill with a paintbrush, but it is mainly a tool to assist you in designing your painting.
-Therefore, it does not matter how you go about creating your Notan study, or by what means you do it.
-Here are a few different ideas you can use to produce a Notan study.
+The object or idea of a Notan study for your art piece is not about your skill with a paintbrush but is mainly a tool to assist you in designing your painting.
+Below are a few different ideas you can use to produce a Notan study.